seanfhear/IoTea/bot/README.md

    export TELEGRAM_TOKEN=YOUR_BOT_TOKEN
    ```

-7. Deploy the Lambda function and take note of the URL that you are given.
+7. Deploy the Lambda function from the ``src`` directory and take note of the URL that you are given.

     ```
    serverless deploy